MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ## CASECOUNT()

-returns number of the cases in the process
+Returns number of the cases in the process.

 **Supported context:** process